DATA485-S22/consulting-project-SI/README.md

 ## Workflow
 How will you use branches?
 What is the review process for PR's?
   - We plan to be flexible with pull requests, and "claim" them in the discord chat.
+  - We plan to separate exploration work by keeping independent files per group member

 -----